GHASS19/Customer-Churn/README.md

 4.1 I Handled class imbalance with class weights for Logistic Regression and Random Forest.
 I did a 80/20 train/test split with four Classification Models to predict the customer churn:

-a.
-Logistic Regression
+- Logistic Regression

-b.
-Random Forest Model
+- Random Forest Model

-c.
-Gradient Boosting
+- Gradient Boosting

-d.
-Support Vector Machine
+- Support Vector Machine

 4.2 I used a standard scaler and class weight of balanced for Logistic Regression and Random Forest Regression to improve convergence, performance, and interpretability.
 For the Gradient Boosting and Support Vector Machine I used SMOTE for the class imbalance.